David-Manniche/TheMarket/readme.txt

     => 045418 - On Sales report >> in case of rounding off amount >> Some warning message is there
 ---------------TV-9.2.3.20201118------------------------
-    => 045415 - cancellation age, return age, cod etc options are not listing on product detail page
+    => 045415 - cancellation age, return age, cod etc options are not listing on product detail page => 042957 - Seller >> when we import any file then sometimes "error occured " gets display.

 Enhancements:
     => Tax module upgrade